palcarazm/bs-darkmode/.github/ISSUE_TEMPLATE/help-wanted.md

 ---

 **Describe the problem**
-A clear and concise description of what the problem is.
+A clear and concise description of what the problem is...